 The applicant must satisfy all conditions of approval that are set forth in the Commission Loan Policies as a prerequisite to the CDC offering the Subrecipient or Developer Agreement for execution within 12 months of the start of the fiscal year associated with the award.
-Site Acquisition funds must be spent within 18 months of the date on which the Subrecipient Agreement is offered for execution.
-Start of the fiscal year associated with the funding.
+Site Acquisition funds must be spent within 18 months of the date on which the Subrecipient Agreement is offered for execution. start of the fiscal year associated with the funding.
 The applicant must satisfy all conditions of approval that are set forth in the Commission Lean Policies as prerequisite to the CDC offering the Subrecipient or Developer Agreement for execution within 12 months of the start of the fiscal year associated with the award.
-If the site acquisition is not complete within 18 months of the date on which the Subrecipient Agreement is offered for execution the start of the fiscal year associated with the award, the funds will be reprogrammed.
+If the site acquisition is not complete within 18 months of the date on which the award, the funds will be reprogrammed.